CybertownRevival/ctr/README.md

 ### Initial Setup

 1. Clone this repository to your machine.
+2. Rename `spa/.env.example` to `spa/.env` and `api/.env.example` to `api.env`.
-2. In the cloned directory, run `docker-compose up` from command line.
+3. In the cloned directory, run `docker-compose up` from command line.
 This will install the docker environment, install node dependencies via npm and start the servers.
-3. Navigate to the `spa/` directory and run `npm run dev` to compile the SPA.
+4. Navigate to the `spa/` directory and run `npm run dev` to compile the SPA.
-4. In your browser, visit http://localhost:8001/ to confirm it's running.
+5. In your browser, visit http://localhost:8001/ to confirm it's running.

 To run the environment again in the future, simple repeat steps 2 onwards.